 So you’re about to jump on a plane and head overseas to start a new chapter of your life.
 You’ve got everything ready – suitcase packed, furniture stored, passport updated.
 You’ve got travel plans and the dream job secured.

 But did you know about the tax implications that will be in place while you are overseas?
 Make sure you get to know what your responsibilities are when you’re overseas to avoid owing any money to the Australian Government or Australian Taxation Office.

 You’ve moved overseas and found an amazing job.
 That doesn’t matter to the Australian Government, right?

 Wrong.
 You will still be required to lodge an Australian tax return if you are still an Australian citizen and have found employment overseas.
 You will also have to declare any income earned from foreign employment, as well as any exempt income.
-You will even have to declare it if tax has already been taken out from the country which you earned it.
+You will even have to declare it if a tax has already been taken out from the country which you earned it.

 You may be exempt from paying tax on your foreign employment if you work for the defence or police force, or an organisation engaged in overseas aid work.
 However, you are still required to submit a tax return and report the exempt income.

 If you are paying foreign tax on your overseas income, add the foreign tax back to your net employment income.
 This will determine the assessable amount.
 Include this amount as “assessable foreign income.”
 When doing your tax, make sure you convert all amounts into Australian dollars.
 If not, you could end up declaring your income incorrectly which could result in you paying the wrong amount of tax.